FSSRepo/ForceX-Game-Engine/README.md

     build.gradle
 ```

-2. Import in your `build.gradle` in your dependencies block:
+2. Import the libraries in your `build.gradle` in your dependencies block:

 ```java
 dependencies {